History of the Police Department

 - In 1989, the Victoria Police Department became the 7th Texas Department (95th in the nation) to become a nationally accredited law enforcement agency.
 In 2004 the Victoria Police Department was reaccredited for the final time with CALEA and then voluntarily opted out of the program.

 - In 2009, the Victoria Police Department received the award of "Recognized Law Enforcement Agency" from the Texas Police Chiefs Association Law Enforcement Recognition Program.
 Begun in 2007, the Recognition Program evaluates a Police Department’s compliance with over 150 Best Business Practices for Texas Law Enforcement.
-These Best Practices cover all aspects of law enforcement operations including use of force, protection of citizen rights, vehicle pursuits, property and evidence management, and patrol and investigative operation.
-In 2013 and 2017, the VPD was re-recognized for continuing to comply with the Best Practices.
+These Best Practices , which now number 170, cover all aspects of law enforcement operations including use of force, protection of citizen rights, vehicle pursuits, property and evidence management, and patrol and investigative operation.
+In 2013, 2017 and 2021, the VPD was re-recognized for continuing to comply with the Best Practices.